fluid-checkout/fluid-checkout/readme.txt

 * Improved: Site report send failures are logged to WooCommerce logs (source: `fc-site-report`).
 * Added: Optional/Opt-in site environment reports sent to Fluid Checkout to help improve compatibility and support.
 Sends at most once every 7 days when the environment changes, or every 4 weeks when unchanged.
 * Fixed: Admin notices not registering correctly because notice hooks used actions instead of filters.
+* Fixed: License key field showed a "key not found" error when no license key was saved.
+* Fixed: A saved license key that no longer exists on our server is now cleared, so a new license key can be entered.

 = 4.2.7 - 2026-08-19 =